liampond/LLM-MusicTheory/README.md

 ## 🙏 Acknowledgments

 - Royal Conservatory of Music for official exam materials
-- OpenAI, Anthropic, Google, and DeepSeek for LLM API access
+- OpenAI, Anthropic, and Google for LLM API access
 - Python Poetry for excellent dependency management
 - The open-source community for inspiring this project's architecture